 Offerors that are successful in receiving a Phase II award are eligible to apply for a diversity supplement to be effective only in the summer months of the second year of their Phase II project period.
-Instructions for requesting a diversity supplement will be provided directly to Phase II awardees prior to the application period which is anticipated to be in January 2025.
+Instructions for requesting a diversity supplement will be provided directly to Phase II awardees prior to the application period.